 Day 5: September 30,

-First, we went to the post office to mail my daughter's former renter his keys and to change her mailing address.
+First, we went to the post office to mail his keys to my daughter's former renter and to change her mailing address.

-We both ordered a bowl of Collard greens with ham hock, two muffins of cornbread, three mouthwatering ribs, Coleslaw, and water with lemon.
+We both ordered a bowl of Collard greens with ham hock, two cornbread muffins, three mouthwatering ribs, Coleslaw, and water with lemon.

-Our next stop was Tin City, which is a rustic, maritime area that once was the center of the Naples fishing industry.
+Our next stop was Tin City, a rustic maritime area that was once the center of the Naples fishing industry.

-It is now a boardwalk with tin top buildings that overlook the water.
+It is now a boardwalk lined with tin-top buildings that overlook the water.

 With a sign pointing to Tin City Restaurants, Waterfront Dining, Riverwalk Restaurant, and M&M Cafe.

-M & M Cafe, serves lunch, coffee, and Ice cream.
-They had a great selection of ice creams, I had a hard time making up my mind what flavor to select.
+M & M Cafe serves lunch, coffee, and Ice cream.
+They had a great selection of ice cream and had a hard time deciding which flavor to choose.

 I decided on two dips of Chocolate Heath Bar in a waffle cone.

-We rode back to the Verizon whereby the daughter bought a new iPhone and IPad.
+We rode back to Verizon, where the daughter bought a new iPhone and iPad.

 We watched TV until bedtime.